East Lothian: Scottish Parliament

-Most of East Lothian is in the East Lothian Scottish Parliament constituency and South Scotland region with the exception of Musselburgh which is in Midlothian North and Musselburgh and the Lothians region.
+Most of East Lothian is in the East Lothian Coast and Lammermuirs constituency, except Musselburgh and Tranent which are in Edinburgh Eastern, Musselburgh and Tranent.
+All of East Lothian is in the Edinburgh and Lothians East region.

 Local government

 East Lothian Council is based in the historic county town of Haddington, with the council meeting at the Haddington Town House and offices at nearby at John Muir House.
 The unitary local authority contains six wards, electing 22 councillors.
 East Lothian Council contains twenty Community Councils whose members form the Association of East Lothian Community Councils.